-5.1 The DHLUC Guidance and the CIPFA TM Code do not prescribe any particular treasury management strategy for local authorities to adopt.
-The Chief Financial Officer, believes that the above strategy represents an appropriate balance between risk management and cost effectiveness.
-The strategy has been drawn up in consultation with the Council's independent treasury and investment advisers, to ensure a prudent and robust approach in the strategy.
+- 5.1 The DHLUC Guidance and the CIPFA TM Code do not prescribe any particular treasury management strategy for local authorities to adopt.
+The Chief Financial Officer believes that the above strategy represents an appropriate balance between risk management and cost effectiveness.
+The strategy has been drawn up in consultation with the Council's independent treasury and investment advisers, to ensure a prudent and robust approach in the strategy. - 5.2 Some alternative strategies, with their financial and risk management implications, are listed below in Table 11.

-5.2 Some alternative strategies, with their financial and risk management implications, are listed below in Table 11.
+Table 11: Alternative strategies

-Table 11: Alternative strategies - unchanged
+Alternative Impact on income Impact on risk and expenditure management Invest in a narrower range of counterparties and/or for shorter times Lower investment sums resulting in less Interest income Lower chance of losses from credit related defaults although such losses may be greater.
+Also, less diversity increases risk of losses.
+Invest in a wider range of counterparties and/or for longer times Interest income will be higher with increased investment sums Increased risk of losses from credit related defaults, but any such losses may be smaller.
+Increased diversity also decreases the risk of significant loss.
+Borrow additional sums at long-term fixed interest rates (not in advance of need) Debt interest costs will rise; this is unlikely to be offset by higher investment income Higher investment balance leading to a higher impact in the event of a default.
+However long-term interest costs may be more certain

-Alternative Impact on income Impact on risk Invest in a narrower range of counterparties and/or for shorter times and expenditure Lower investment sums resulting in less Interest income management Lower chance of losses from credit related defaults although such losses may be greater Also, less diversity increases risk of losses Invest in a wider range of counterparties and/or for longer times Interest income will be higher with increased investment sums Increased risk of losses from credit related defaults, but any such losses may be smaller Increased diversity also decreases the risk of significant loss Borrow additional sums at long-term fixed interest rates (not in advance of need) Debt interest costs will rise; this is unlikely to be offset by higher investment income Higher investment balance leading to a higher impact in the event of a default.
-However long-term interest costs may be more certain Borrow short-term or variable loans instead of long-term fixed rates Debt interest costs will initially be lower Increases in debt interest costs will be broadly offset by rising investment income in the medium term, but longterm costs may be less certain Reduce level of borrowing Reduced debt interest costs Less income for funding projects Saving on debt interest is likely to exceed lost investment income Reduced investment balance leading to a lower impact in the event of a default; however long-term interest costs may be less certain Less resources available for the Capital
+Alternative Impact on income and expenditure Impact on risk management Borrow short-term or variable loans instead of long-term fixed rates Debt interest costs will initially be lower Increases in debt interest costs will be broadly offset by rising investment income in the medium term, but long-term costs may be less certain Reduce level of borrowing Reduced debt interest costs Less income for funding projects Saving on debt interest is likely to exceed lost investment income Reduced investment balance leading to a lower impact in the event of a default; however long-term interest costs may be less certain Less resources available for the Capital Programme which would need to be reduced